standard-lib/Matlab-Instrument-Drivers/README.md

 # Matlab-Instrument-Drivers

-Matlab-Instrument-Drivers are codes that allows various experimental devices to be used from your Matlab program.
+Matlab-Instrument-Drivers are MATLAB classes that allows your MATLAB codes to controll various experimental instruments.
 This program requires the Instrument Control Toolbox.
 More instruments will be added as the number of devices in our laboratory increases.

 # Compatible Instrument List